 • Salinity in the Coorong remains below critical thresholds for key flora and fauna including: salinity in the Coorong's south lagoon is less than 100 grams per litre 95% of the time.

-For this outcome, we report on the 2017-18 salinity in the Coorong using the Channel dynamics model developed by Webster (2010) and later improved by Jöhnk and Webster (2014).
-Next year, we are aiming to run the model over the entire LTIM period to show the cumulative impacts of Commonwealth environmental water.
+For this target, we report on the 2018-19 salinity in the Coorong using the Channel dynamics model developed by Webster (2010) and later improved by Jöhnk and Webster (2014).